PT

 Edit

-Dr. Preston Turano is a licensed veterinarian and spokesperson for Felix Cat Insurance.
+Dr. Preston Turano is a licensed veterinarian and spokesperson for ASPCA Pet Health Insurance.
 He grew up in Southern California and started helping out at his dad’s veterinary practice when he was just 12 years old.
 Knowing that he wanted to help animals and to be a part of this medical field, he attended the University of Illinois and earned his DVM in 2002.
 Since that time, Dr. Preston has enjoyed working with all kinds of cats and dogs, of all ages.
 He enjoys connecting with the people who bring their pets in for visits and has held leadership roles, including practice owner and medical director.
 He and his wife, who is also a veterinarian, love to travel and to experience the great outdoors.

 Employment